 3. Stuart Murdoch.
 The leader of Belle & Sebastian.
 Pick up Push Barman to Open Old Wounds (which Blender called “25 charming tales of shy girls dabbling in photography and bookish boys dabbling in shy girls“) for an exquisite collection of Murdoch’s mid-to-late 90s oeuvre.

 4. Noel Gallagher.
 Oasis’ two finest, awesomest, greatest albums where recorded right in the middle of the epic mid-90s.
-Bono says Noel’s new record, due March 2, is amazing.
+Sure, he borrowed a riff from T-Rex and a melody from a classic 70s Coke commercial, but the strongest songs, of which there are many, are all him.